Fedik/php-maptiles/README.md

 #PHP MapTiler, Simple Map Tiles Generator

 Simple Map Tiles Generator allow to make the Map Tiles using PHP.
 That allow to build simple custom map.
-Here do not exist any geographical calculations, because I have no idea how to :)
+Here not exist any geographical calculations, because I have no idea how to :)
 Just fork/pull it if you know how to make it better ;)

 ##Requirements